 Q: Are classes only for adults?
 Do you offer classes for children?
 A: Our Learn to Row classes are designed for adults 18 years and older.
-We have youth programs, including summer camps and team rowing during the school year.
+We have youth programs, including middle schoolandhigh schoolrowingduring the school year, and camps in the summer.
 If you're interested in individual or family private lessons, we can do that too!
-Contact us at firstname.lastname@example.org.
+Contact us at email@example.com.

 Q: Do you row all year long?
 A: Our "on-the-water" seasons are spring, summer and fall.
 During the winter, generally November - February, we are inside and row on our state of the art Concept 2 rowing machines, aka ergometers, or ergs for short.